 “Since the protests over George Floyd’s murder began, Daytonians have shown incredible passion and thoughtfulness about rooting out systemic racism in our community and in our police force,” said Mayor Nan Whaley.
 “We are looking forward to creating the opportunity for Daytonians to work alongside Dayton police to shape policy for the police department that serves them.
 Policing affects all communities, but with the focus on racism and policing, we are working to ensure that black Daytonians are front and center in this conversation.
 We appreciate the many community leaders who have already reached out with their interest in doing this work and the commitment the Dayton Police Department has made to engaging as well.”

-The City expects most of this process will occur over six to nine months, but some policy changes will likely be enacted much sooner.
+As of January 2021, working groups are currently looking to complete their recommendations.
 Work around improving community safety will certainly continue after this intense period work, and the ongoing methods for engagement around reform will be for years to come.